thorsteinnth/kth-h17p01-rmsw/technical_notes.md

 **Rankings for MongoDB**

-`python json_convert.py /Users/tts/Google\ Drive/School/MSc/KTH/H17P01/Research\ Methodology\ and\ Scientific\ Writing/Project/sample_data/part-00099_rankings /Users/tts/Desktop/rankings_json_mongo rankings 50000 false`
+`python json_convert.py /Users/tts/Google\ Drive/School/MSc/KTH/H17P01/Research\ Methodology\ and\ Scientific\ Writing/Project/sample_data/rankings /Users/tts/Desktop/rankings_json_mongo rankings 50000 false`

+You can also point the script to a single file instead of a folder.
+If it is a folder, it will process all files under that folder

 **Uservisits for MongoDB**

-`python json_convert.py /Users/tts/Google\ Drive/School/MSc/KTH/H17P01/Research\ Methodology\ and\ Scientific\ Writing/Project/sample_data/part-01065_uservisits /Users/tts/Desktop/uservisits_json_mongo uservisits 50000 false`
+`python json_convert.py /Users/tts/Google\ Drive/School/MSc/KTH/H17P01/Research\ Methodology\ and\ Scientific\ Writing/Project/sample_data/uservisits /Users/tts/Desktop/uservisits_json_mongo uservisits 50000 false`

 ## Docker